Dee-McG/DBAA/README.md

 A total count will be available of all users marked going.
 This will allow the users to get a rough idea of how big the events may be.

 Icons are displayed to edit and delete the event to the users who own them.
 These will take you to the edit post or delete post pages and allow users full management of their own events.

+**Discusions List Page**

+This page has a list of all created posts in order of newest posted, it displays the following information:
+- Title
+- Created by (username & date time)
+- Thumbnail image

+This page will allow users to browse a full list of posts and can click in to ones that interest them to see the full details.
+If you click the username of the poster from the list, it will link you to their profile page.

+**Discussion Detail Page**

+This page will show more detailed information on the discussion.
+Information shown:

+- Title
+- Post contents
+- Date and time posted
+- Edit and delete buttons for the author
+- Comments on the post
+- Edit and delete buttons on comments

+This will allow the author to have full control over the post and commenters control on their comments.
+Clicking the edit or delete buttons will take you to the respective edit and delete pages.

+There will also be a reply button that hides and shows the comment form to allow users to comment on the post.

 ## Technologies
 * [HTML](https://en.wikipedia.org/wiki/HTML)